Glaslyn Ospreys, near Porthmadog, Gwynedd, North Wales

-The replica Ospreys' eyrie on display at RSPB Glaslyn
+The replica Ospreys' eyrie on display at the Glaslyn Ospreys Site

 It is vital for Ospreys to have access to medium-size fish on which to feed, and it is an amazing sight to see one of these birds plunging a metre or so into the water and then rising up with a fish held tight in its talons.